SoCal TMJ & Headache — Los Angeles

 Pain localized to jaw, teeth, or gums — appears dental

-Patients referred to endodontists for procedures that do not resolve the pain
+Patients referred to endodontists for procedures that address dental structure

 Multiple dental treatments before anyone evaluates the trigeminal nerve